ogc1231/sample-pad/TESTING.md

 ### Bug 3
 Sometimes there a delay after a pad button is pressed via mouse or keyboard before the audio plays.

+### Bug 4
+When multiple button pads are spam pressed on mobile the audio cuts out completely.